Birding UK and Ireland

 We also run an Annual Bird Trip in September where members get together for a weekend at a chosen reserve and share their knowledge and meet new and old friends.

-Major facelift for Birding UK and Ireland coming soon for the New Year.
+Major facelift for Birding UK and Ireland coming soon this Autumn.

-Free inside The Daily Telegraph on January 29 - get a free 52-page Essential Guide to Garden Birds.
+Free inside The Daily Telegraph - get a free 52-page Essential Guide to Garden Birds.

 This guide will show you how to attract more birds to your garden by putting out certain foods and providing the correct habitat.